 Throughout the years, Alex Monroe have won several awards including: ‘Designer of the Year’ at the UK Jewellery Awards in 2008, ‘UKFT Accessories Award Winner’ at the 2014 UK and Fashion Textiles Awards; and have now been shortlisted to win the ‘25th Retail Jeweller Awards’ in 2017 within the ‘Bridal Collection of the Year’ category.

-With the team at Alex Monroe designing, making and selling high quality jewellery in large volumes in-house and grasping their hands on so much success; how do they keep on top of it all?
+With the team at Alex Monroe designing, making and selling high quality jewelry in large volumes in-house and grasping their hands on so much success; how do they keep on top of it all?
 What’s their secret of omnichannel retail success?

 We were lucky enough to be able to put these questions, along with many more, to Alex Monroe’s head of ecommerce, Tom Graham for a webinar where he shared top tips and insight from Alex Monroe’s journey to commercial success.